Applying for co-naturalization of a minor child

 Notes:

-- The competent authority may grant a reduction or exemption from fees for reasons of fairness or public interest.
+- The competent authority may grant a reduction or waiver of fees on grounds of equity or public interest.

-- Additional costs may be incurred for the procurement of documents, translations, and certifications.
+- Additional costs may apply for the procurement of documents, translations, and certifications.

 - Additional transfer fees may apply for transfers from a foreign account.

-00 Applies to rejection notices for adults - Administrative fee: EUR 255.
+Applies in the event of a rejection notice for adults - Administrative fee: 255.00 EUR

-00 Applies to naturalization per person, also applies to minors who are naturalized alone - Administrative fee: EUR 25.00 - EUR 51.
+Applies to naturalization per person; also applies to minors who are naturalized on their own - Administrative fee: 51.00 EUR

-00 Applies to a minor child who is being naturalized with both parents or one parent
+Applies to a minor child being naturalized with both parents or one parent - Administrative fee: 25.00 EUR – 51.00 EUR

 Similar services